 Sometimes, headaches are the result of brain injury.
 Headaches may also be related to muscle injury and injuries to the spinal joints.

 A mild to moderate brain injury is fairly common following a whiplash injury.
 This happens when the brain is forced forward and backward.
 This could lead to bleeding or bruising of the brain.
 Symptoms of mild to moderate injuries may include memory issues, disturbed sleep, irritability, depression and confusion.
 Some may also suffer from dizziness.

 Back pain: People who suffer from whiplash also commonly feel pain in the lower back.
 This is more common in read-end crashes.

 Insurance companies are prone to reject almost every claim.
 Unfortunately, these companies do not have injury victims' best interests in mind during the review process.
 It's all about limiting the costs they'll have to pay so they can make as much money as possible.

 Whiplash injuries and the pain they cause are not easy to explain and prove.
 This results in denials for most claims in which the only injury is whiplash.
 Without an attorney, it's easy to accept a settlement amount that is far lower than it should be, causing victims to pay large costs out of their own pockets.

 If You Have Been Injured

 If you or a loved one has been injured in a car accident, be sure to get prompt medical attention.
-Gather as much evidence as you can from the scene including photographs and contact information for eyewitnesses.
+One of the most important steps in a personal injury lawsuit is to gather as much evidence as you can from the scene including photographs and contact information for eyewitnesses.
 Document your injuries and the treatment you receive.
 Save all medical reports, doctor's comments and test results as well as receipts relating to medical expenses.
 Do not rush into a settlement with the insurance company without first speaking with an experienced Orange County car accident lawyer.